daniandtheweb/sd.cpp-webui/README.md

 This program is essentially a command generator for **stable-diffusion.cpp** with some extra functions.

 > [!IMPORTANT]
-[2024 Aug 3] There's been a lot of refactoring around the project, to avoid any issues delete the old `config.json` file, the program will create a new one on the next start.
+[2024 Sep 3] There's been a lot of refactoring around the project, if you have any issues try to delete the old `config.json` file, the program will create a new one on the next start.

 ## Features